What are some dynamics of an emotionally controlling relationship?

 Because Jack is under the illusion that he is the powerful one in this relationship he doesn’t notice that his behavior is being controlled and dictated by Jill.
 He doesn’t see how he is modifying his behavior to every emotional reaction Jill has, or emotion he predicts she will have.

-But no matter what Jack does, he can’t seem to get it right because Jill still has emotional reactions to the interpretations and core beliefs in her mind.
+Typically no matter what Jack does, he can’t seem to get it right because Jill still has emotional reactions to the interpretations and core beliefs in her mind.
 Nobody has control over these interpretations and so nobody has control over Jill’s emotions, not even Jill.
-Jack ends up walking around on egg shells becoming hyper vigilant with fear of doing the wrong thing, saying the wrong thing, or not doing the right thing and setting off her emotional reactions of anger, disappointment, judgment, and criticisms.
+Jack ends up walking around on egg shells becoming hyper vigilant with fear of doing the wrong thing, or not doing the right thing and setting off her emotional reactions of anger, disappointment, judgment, and criticisms.

 Feeling Like It Is Your Fault

 Jack becomes afraid of her anger and afraid of his self inflicted feelings of guilt and failure if he doesn’t behave just right.
 Jill persuades, and Jack agrees with the lie, that things would be just fine if he didn’t do the things that upset her.
 He believes that the problems in the relationship are his fault.
 They believe the same lie so it has the appearance of fact.
-Jack doesn’t see the big picture of Jill’s behavior because Jill has conditioned him to focus completely on his own behavior.
+Jack and Jill are both living by the unnoticed assumption that Jill isn’t part of creating her own emotions.
+Jack and Jill’s are conditioned to focus completely on Jack’s behavior and hold it responsible.

 Beliefs Behind Staying in a Controlling Relationship

 One of the reasons, (and there are quite a few) that it is difficult for an emotionally abused person to leave an abuser is that the illusion and feeling of power is very seductive.
 As Jack believes more and more that he is responsible for Jill’s emotions, he is under the illusion of being powerful in the relationship.
-He might feel like a failure and frustrated that nothing he does works, but at the same time is trying to fix everything about both of them.
-He is the one trying to fix things because he believes he is responsible for both of their problems.
+If he is causing the problem then it is up to him to “fix” it.
+He might feel like a failure and frustrated that nothing he does works.
+He is the one trying to fix things because he believes he is responsible for both of them and their emotions.
 This kind of heroic effort feeds the false hope for a positive outcome and a positive self image as a reward.

-At the same time, with the entire burden on himself, if the relationship fails he will interpret it that he failed.
+With the entire burden on himself, if the relationship fails he will interpret that he failed.
 This is a self judgment of failure that may be too painful to consider.
-This logic of trying to avoid painful failure is part of what keeps him trapped in an emotionally abusive relationship looking for a solution.
+To avoid this painful self judgment he stays in the relationship.
+This belief pressures his unconscious mind with emotional leverage to “figure it out”.
+This false belief logic of trying to avoid painful failure is part of what keeps him trapped in an emotionally abusive relationship.

 If he considers what others will think of him his feeling of failure is amplified.

-When you have the illusion of power over another emotions and responsibility over success and failure of the relationship it is easy to get trapped in the idea that you are the one that is failing when things don’t work out.
+When you have the illusion of power over another emotions and over success and failure of the relationship it is easy to get trapped in the idea that you are the one that is failing when things don’t work out.
 You don’t see that your partner is not holding up their half of the relationship.
+They are not being responsible for their own emotions, beliefs, and interpretations.

-Some of these illusions fall apart when you wake up to the fact that you don’t control or determine another person’s emotional state.
+Some of these illusions fall apart when you wake up to the fact that you don’t control another person’s emotional state.
 You are not responsible for their half of the behavior.
 You are not responsible for their emotional reactions of fear, anger, jealousy, sadness, and disappointment.
 You are not responsible for their emotions even if they say and believe you are.
-You are only responsible for your half.
+You are only responsible for your half of behavior and emotions.

 No one can make you feel a certain emotion at any given moment.
 In just the same way, you can’t control the emotions another person feels.
-Taking responsibility for your emotions, and more importantly, not taking responsibility for anybody else’s is a be step in ending unhappy relationship dynamics.
+Taking responsibility for your emotions, and more importantly, not taking responsibility for anybody else’s is a step in ending unhappy relationship dynamics.
+The commitment to doing this is one step.
+Actually doing it will be a process.

-These are just some of the dynamics of an emotionally controlling relationship and perhaps some insights on how the illusions and false beliefs in our mind keep us trapped.
+These are just some of the dynamics of an emotionally controlling relationship and how the illusions and false beliefs in our mind keep us trapped.
 The key to changing these dynamics is awareness.
 First gain awareness of the emotions, and then awareness of where responsibility is being placed.
-These are a good place to start to break the cycle of unhappiness in relationship.
+These are good places to start breaking the cycle of unhappiness in relationship.

 Whether you are the abuser or the emotionally abused that wants to break the cycle, begin by taking responsibility for your emotions, and don’t take responsibility for anybody else’s emotions.